France - Social Security Insights | Workia

 Contributions

 The different elements of French social security have different earnings ceilings for the purposes of calculating contributions.
 For the very highly paid, this has the effect of reducing the headline percentage contribution rate.
-For most individuals, however, the employer contribution burden is around 45%, and the employee contribution rate is around 22%.
+For most individuals, however, the employer contribution burden is around 40-45%, and the employee contribution rate is around 20-22%.
+A social security charge is also applied to investment income and capital gains.

 Treaties

-France has social security agreements with all European Economic Area countries and more than 35 non EEA countries, including the US, Canada, Japan and Brazil.
+France has social security agreements with all European Economic Area countries and 40 non-EEA countries, including the UK, US, Canada, Japan and Brazil.
 Many of the agreements are with francophone former French territories.
-These agreements determine which country has the right the levy social security contributions, has the obligation to provide benefits, and prevent social security being levied twice on the same income.
+These agreements determine which country has the right the levy social security contributions and provide benefits, and prevent social security being levied twice on the same income.
 Most inbounds expatriates to France therefore continue to pay home country social security rather than French contributions.
+The agreement with the UK limits home country coverage to two years.
+Special rules apply to individuals working in France and other EEA countries (plus the UK) on a regular basis.

 Exemptions

-For individuals coming to France from non-agreement countries, the PACTE law allows an exemption from the mandatory French basis and complementary old age pension schemes.
-The exemption is granted for a period of three years, renewable once (ie six years in practice).
+For individuals coming to France from non-agreement countries, the PACTE law allows an exemption from the mandatory French basic and complementary old age pension schemes.
+The exemption is granted for a period of three years, renewable once (i.e. six years in practice).

 Administration